Korea Institute for National Unification

-Since July 2023, Kim Chun-sik is the head the Korean Institute for National Unification.
+Since July 2023, Kim Chun-sik is the head of the Korean Institute for National Unification.

 History

 In 1990, the institute was established as a hub of research on North Korea.

 It was established as a state-funded research institute under the authority of the Prime Minister with the aim of systematically researching and analyzing all issues related to peace and reunification in the Korean Peninsula and contributing to the reunification of the countries and the establishment of the northern Korean.

 In 2010, the institute carried out an interview with 33 defectors from North Korea and found out that the spread of Hallyu, or the Korean Wave, was one of the main factors encouraging some North Koreans to risk their lives to escape to South Korea.

 Publications

 White Paper on Human Rights in North Korea

 The Korea Institute for National Unification (KINU) opened the Center for North Korean Human Rights, in December 1994, to collect and manage professionally and systematically all source materials and objective data concerning North Korean human rights; and from 1996, KINU has been publishing every year the ‘White Paper on Human Rights in North Korea’ in Korean and in English.